 The number of COVID-19 deaths is reported to exceed one million across the world.
 Some argue that people, especially in democratic countries, face a tradeoff between freedom and health (Alsan et al., 2020; Norheim et al., 2020; Thomson and Ip, 2020).
 Recently published papers also reveal that democratic countries suffer from more COVID-19 deaths than authoritarian states (Cepaluni et al., 2020; Cheibub et al., 2020; Frey et al., 2020).
 Figure 1 supports these arguments to some extent.
 It shows the total number of COVID-19 deaths per 1 million (as of December 12, 2020) on the vertical axis, as reported by Worldometer COVID-19 Data, and the level of Polity2 on the horizontal axis from the Polity V Project (Marshall et al., 2020).
+This variable codes democracy levels from -10 (most autocratic) to 10 (most democratic).
 The correlation coefficient between the two variables is 0.3758, and it is statistically significant at the 1% level.
 In the case of an alternative measure of political regime, the relationship is more apparent.
 Figure 2 shows the relationship between the Multiplicative Polyarchy Index (MPI) from the Variety of Democracy (V-Dem) Project (Coppedge et al., 2020).
+This variable is created by multiplying the five core components of electoral democracy: freedom of association (v2x frassoc), clean elections (v2x frefair), freedom of expression (v2x freexp), elected officials (v2x elecoff), and suffrage (v2x suffr) and codes democracy levels from low to high (0-1) (Coppedge et al., 2020).
 The correlation coefficient between these two variables is 0.4816.
 These moderate, positive relationships suggest that the arguments should be correct.
 However, are these relationships accurate?
 This article attempts to answer this question.